ITV’s drama, Jericho (2016) had something special in its DNA. What this is I cannot place, but it’s there.

 Johnny isn’t like the rest of the “navvys” working the quarry and building the railway line.
 He’s a gentleman and it shows which earns him the nickname “prince.”
 When Johnny becomes one of Annie’s first lodgers, a tragedy entwines their lives, forever changing them all.

-Unfortunately, this wasn’t renewed for a second series.
-This means that there are some things left unsatisfied by series end.
+Unfortunately, this didn’t get a second series.
+This means that there are some things up in the air by series end.
 One involves the fate of a character, and another the future of a romance.
 In my mind, I’ve written how the series ends, and it’s with a smile.
 I choose to believe the romance ends with this character revisiting her rejection (a character I won’t name because, spoilers).
 (If the emotion flickering across this character’s face is an indication, I see this as being the writer’s intentions.)
 It broke my heart a little bit not to see one romance resolved, but I understand the writer’s had hopes of a follow-up.

 If you like period drama heavy on romance that combines elements of mystery and secrets (didn’t see some of these coming!), then Jericho is worth emotionally investing in.
 The end fulfills enough answers so as not to sway us to write if off before giving it a chance, and the superb reputation of ITV dramas is incentive alone.

 (Disclosure: this post does contain affiliate links; if you buy anything through these links, I may receive a small percentage of the sale at no extra cost to you.
 Thank you to anyone who makes a purchase through these links.
 Read the disclosure page for details.)